shayansadeghieh/tensordrug/README.md

 # tensordrug :turtle:
-This is a tensorflow implementation of torchdrug (https://github.com/DeepGraphLearning/torchdrug).
+tensorflow implementation of torchdrug (https://github.com/DeepGraphLearning/torchdrug).
+Wanted to learn more about drug discovery.

-Removing barriers to nice packages (such as the package not being written in your deep learning framework of choice) is important.
-Less barriers means more solutions.

-You use this package the same way as Torchdrug.
-The only difference being the underlying code behind the library has been converted from torch to tensorflow.

 ```
 from tensordrug.data.graph import Graph